Skip to main content

 I spent my first two summers on Long Island watching brown patch eat circles through my lawn every July.
 I threw down granular DiseaseEx, crossed my fingers, and watched it happen again.
 The problem wasn't the product.
 It was the strategy.
 I was using one FRAC group, applying it reactively instead of preventively, and spraying with a hose-end sprayer that put down roughly the same amount of chemical as spitting into the wind.
 This guide is everything I wish someone had handed me before I wasted two seasons and a few hundred dollars learning the hard way.

-- Rotating 3-week schedule: Late May through August.
+• The schedule: Every 21 days from late May through August.
 Never repeat the same FRAC group back to back.

-- Preventive rates are half the curative rates.
-Lower doses maintain a chemical barrier.
-Higher doses fight active infection.
+• Preventive vs. curative: Preventive rates are roughly half the curative rates.
+Lower doses hold a barrier, higher doses fight an active infection.

 This is not a disease identification guide.
 If you need help figuring out what's killing your grass, that's a different conversation.
 This guide assumes you want to prevent lawn disease from ever getting a foothold, and if it does show up, you want to know exactly what to spray, how much, and how often.
 Think of it as the fertilizer schedule equivalent for fungicide.
 A complete program with exact products, exact rates, and exact timing.